The-Balance-FFXIV/balance-static/content/jobs/melee/monk/basic-guide.md

 In Dawntrail, Riddle of Fire as the additional effect of granting Fire's Rumination, which allows us the use of **Fire's Reply** during RoF, introduced in a later section.

-Some terminology I would like to introduce before we get deeper into the guide is the idea of odd and even Riddle of Fire windows.
-The "odd" window occurs on odd minutes (one, three, five, etc.), and consists solely of Riddle of Fire.
-The "even" window occurs on even minutes (two, four, six, etc), and contains both Riddle of Fire and Brotherhood.

 ## Riddle of Wind

 | Icon                                            | Name               | Effect                                                      | Duration | Cooldown |